mrbid/AstroImpact/README.md

 ## Attributions

 Any assets not attributed here have been created specifically for this project, any assets made for this project automatically share the same license as the project itself.
-Some textures have been generated using [Stable Diffusion](https://easydiffusion.github.io/).
+Some textures have been generated using [Easy Diffusion](https://easydiffusion.github.io/).

 #### Planet
 https://www.solarsystemscope.com/textures/